nguyensjsu/fa21-202-water/README.md

 <img width="1095" alt="Screen Shot 2021-12-04 at 11 40 19 AM" src="./images/singleton.png">

--   Singleton Pattern is used in settings screen.
+-   Singleton Pattern is used in settings screen to provide a way to access to the character of the game.
+To restrict the instantiation of a class to just one single instance so that there should not be mulitple characters in the game at a single time.
+It is also used to initiate the frame per second rate.
+This frames per second rate should not be instantiated muliple times in a game as there will be only one frames per second rate in the game.

 ### Abstract Factory